2nd Workshop on Knowledge-Intensive Multimodal Reasoning

 Selection Criteria

 Applications will be evaluated based on the strength of the submitted materials (see details below).
-Priority will be given to students presenting papers at our workshop who lack alternative travel support.
+Priority will be given to first-author students presenting papers at our workshop who lack alternative travel support.

 How to Apply